Infectious disease NP salary: what to expect in 2026

 Frequently asked questions

 Do ID NPs earn less than other specialist NPs?
-At the median, yes — slightly.
+On the available specialty estimates, yes.
 ID is primarily a cognitive and consultative specialty without the procedure-based income supplements that inflate salaries in cardiology, urology, or emergency medicine.
-The compensation gap is real but narrower than it appears: ASP roles, academic programs, and pharma transitions all provide pathways to above-median NP compensation.
+Two qualifications matter before you read too much into the gap.
+The specialty figures come from surveys and job boards rather than the federal wage survey, so they are not measured on the same instrument as the $132,300 BLS all-NP median and cannot be subtracted from it cleanly.
+And within ID, hospital ASP roles, academic consult services, and pharma transitions all reach or exceed that median.
 The nurse practitioner salary guide provides the full specialty comparison.

 Does AAHIVS certification increase salary?
 In HIV-focused markets, yes.
 Academic HIV programs in San Francisco, New York, and Boston increasingly list AAHIVS as a preferred qualification, and certification provides negotiating leverage.
 In general ID or ASP roles without a heavy HIV component, the credential has less direct salary impact – though it demonstrates subspecialty commitment.

 Are ASP NP salaries competitive?
-ASP salaries ($120,000–$145,000) are competitive relative to outpatient ID and compare favorably with the national NP median, especially given the predictable hours and absence of on-call responsibility.
+ASP salaries ($120,000–$145,000) are competitive relative to outpatient ID, and the band straddles the $132,300 national NP median – the lower half sits beneath it, the upper half above.
+The stronger part of the case is structural: predictable hours and no on-call responsibility.
 For NPs who value work-life structure, ASP roles offer an attractive compensation-to-lifestyle ratio.